shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 "I don't...
 I don't...
 Is there somewhere else I can sleep tonight?"

+"You could... sleep in my bed."
+Fisher said.

+Ersie blushed.
+"I'm not ready for that."

+"I mean, you can have it, for tonight at least."

+"Then where would you sleep?"

+"I'll just sleep in Tigrin's bed.
+He's not back from his mission yet, so I'm sure he won't mind."
+Fisher smiled, then looked spooked for a second.
+"But don't tell him I slept in his bed.
+The big guy would go all 'tiger mode' on me if he found out."

+"Tiger mode?
+As in big bulky and angry?
+Using bracers to get big?"

+"Yep!
+That's him."

+*Tigrin.
+That must be the big cat that Mudrich killed.* "Don't worry, I'm sure he will never find out."

+"Ok, follow me."
+Fisher led her to his sleeping quarters.

+The building was a deer-made structure at ten muddies tall.
+It looked like a rock stretched out like glue.
+Fisher opened the door, letting her in.
+Inside, all the walls were lined with what looked like tree bark, and lots of shelves organized in a criss cross pattern.
+On each shelf, slept a cat.
+Most of them were black and white, but there were a few orange ones, who didn't have a red-tipped tail.

+Ersatzica gazed up at the architechtural wonder that was this dormitory.
+"Wow."

+"You've never seen the inside of a dormitory before?"

+"No."

+"You red-tips are so sheltered, aDirada says."

+"How do you get up there?"

+Fisher showed her his paws, and suddenly produced his claws.
+Then he swiped the wall, and his claws stuck in the wall.
+He showed her his feet, also exposing his feet claws.
+Then he climbed the wall, up to his bed.
+He looked down when he got to an empty shelf.
+"You coming?"

+"Right.
+Cat's claws.
+Cat's claws let you climb."

+Fisher laughed.
+"You act like you haven't been a cat for the last... how old are you?
+16?
+For the last 16 years."

+Ersatzica laughed nervously.
+"I'm... just a bit rusty."

+*If Fisher can do it, if other cats can do it, then I can too.
+Because I'm a cat.* Ersatzica shook her head. *No, I'm not a cat, but I have to pretend to be a cat.
+And cats climb walls.*

+Ersatzica looked at her clawless hand.
+She curled her fingers, and her claws unsheathed themselves.
+This was a tiny transformation of its own, her new body changing shape at her will.

+She put her clawed hand on the wall like Lemilay hangs her brush on the wall.
+She put her other hand on the wall and lifted up.
+She got herself off the ground, but couldn't find any foot holds, becuase her feet were covered in the boots.

+She accidentally kicked the boots up against the wall, and three small spikes came out of the boots.
+"Huh, would you look at that, they're also useful for climbing."
+Ersatzica used the claws in the boots in conjunction with her claw hands to climb the wall to get to Fisher.

+"Here's my--your bed for the night."

+The shelf felt barely big enough to fit her, let alone a regular person.

+"It's kind of small, isn't it?"

+"I fit on it just fine."
+Fisher climbed onto it.
+It also was texture with tree bark.
+He curled up into a ball, fitting his tail around his head.
+His hat stayed on his head the whole time, even when he tilted his head sideways.
+"See?
+Like that."

+Ersatzica stared in disbelief.

+"Or you could sleep like this."
+He laid on his stomach, tucking his arms and legs under his body, and curling his tail around his front.

+Ersatzica stared.

+"Well this is how regular cats sleep, Majestra.
+We don't all sleep in fancy beds like you do.
+What do you want from me?"

+"It's not that, it's..."
+Ersatzica said.
+"How do you keep from falling off?"

+"You just... don't?"
+Fisher tilted his head.
+"And even if you did, you'd just land on your feet, right?"

+Ersatzica laughed nervously.
+"Yeah.
+Right.
+I'd just land on my feet.
+So where are you sleeping?"

+Fisher jumped to the shelf next to, and slightly above his shelf.
+"Right here."
+That shelf was slightly bigger.
+"If you need anything in the night, anything at all, just give me a tap--but not a scratch, please."

+"Ok."
+Ersatzica climbed onto the shelf and curled up.

+"Are you ok there?"

+"Yes.
+Thank you, Fisher."

+"Good night, Majestra."

+"Good night, Fisher."

 []

 Then the next morning, Ersatzica followed Fisher to the beach.